 While this may seem intimidating because your case may be against a large corporation with its legal team, it can be especially crucial if you suffered serious injuries and require future treatment, ongoing care, or cannot return to work.
 This is because trucking companies generally have much larger liability insurance policies than an individual driver would carry.
 As a result, you may be able to recover more money before we reach the policy limits.

 Dolman Law Group, Accident Injury Lawyers, PA, Can Help

-If you’ve sustained injuries or lost a loved one in a Jacksonville truck accident, an experienced truck accident attorney can help you in the process of seeking compensation.
+If you've sustained injuries or lost a loved one in a Jacksonville truck accident, an experienced Florida personal injury attorney can help you in the process of seeking compensation.
 With offices across both Florida coasts, you can easily reach Dolman Law Group, Accident Injury Lawyers, PA, by phone or you can write to us using our online contact page.